-The mission for Austin Peay's Department of Communication and Theatre is to provide students with opportunities to develop the skills and capabilities for successful communication and theatre arts careers.
-In addition, the department seeks to create an educational experience emphasizing ethical rigor, critical thinking skills, personal responsibility, and a commitment to lifetime learning and improvement.
+The mission for Austin Peay's Department of Communication and Theatre is to provide students with opportunities to develop the skills and capabilities for successful communication and theatre arts

 The Department seeks both to serve and draw upon university resources through multi-disciplinary programs, extra-curricular activities, and symposia.
 It serves the community through outreach programs, consulting to business and industry, and through performing arts activities.